dario-piotrowicz/npm-client-side-git-hooks-examples/README.md

 Just clone the repository to your machine and run `npm install` to install the project's dependencies, the included `postinstall` script will also configure the git hooks directory to be `git-hooks/`.

 Once you've done so you will just need to `git checkout` the examples branches, you will find all you need to know in the branch README file.

+### Branches

+Except from `master` the available branches/examples are:
+ - `pre-commit__lint-check`\
+    pre-commit hook which checks for linting issues in the index.js file, it prevents you from committing if there are erros
+ - `pre-commit__prettier-format`\
+    pre-commit hook which automatically formats the index.js file during the commit process